Sombode/Obsidian-Vault/School/Economics/Basic Economic Concepts.md

 # Scarcity
 > There's no such thing as a free lunch.

 Scarcity is fundamental to economics, choices must be made.
-With limited resources, decisions must be made to make with do with what you have. *Time is one of the most scarce/precious resources.*
+With limited resources, decisions must be made to make with do with what you have ("you can't have it all". *Time is one of the most scarce/precious resources.*

 ## Production Possibility Curves